Wall Street set for weekly loss on gathering virus fears

 Rivals Skyworks Solutions (SWKS.O) and Qorvo Inc (QRVO.O) were down 4.8% and 4.9%, respectively, on the news.

-Declining issues outnumbered advancing ones on the NYSE by a 2.70-to-1 ratio; on Nasdaq, a 3.29-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.70-to-1 ratio; on Nasdaq, a 3.29-to-1 ratio favoured decliners.

 The S&P 500 posted 84 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 112 new highs and 50 new lows.